Recovering unbiased CMB polarization maps using modern ground-based experiments with minimal assumptions about atmospheric emission: Polarized mapmaking for ground-based experiments

-We thus conclude that in these conditions the most beneficial setup for down-weighting is to assume identical weights within each pair of detectors and derive them assuming the properties of the instrumental noise.
-But then the best this approach can do is to reproduce the results of pair differencing, the latter being in addition more numerically efficient and robust.
+We thus conclude that in these conditions the most beneficial setup for downweighting is to assume identical weights within each pair of detectors and derive them assuming the properties of the instrumental noise.
+It was indeed shown in real conditions that assigning both detectors of a pair the same low-frequency weights, derived from the pair-difference TOD, leads to substantial improvement of the large-scale polarized noise \cite{SPT-3G:2025vtb}.
+But then the best that DW can do is to reproduce the results of pair differencing, the latter being in addition more numerically efficient and robust.
 We expect this conclusion to hold for as long as there is no better and more reliable model of the atmospheric signal available, which would allow DW to benefit from optimal propagation of the instrumental noise, as in the ideal case, while keeping the atmospheric leakage under control.
-This is however a tall order as argued in \autoref{sec:minimal-model}).
+This is, however, a tall order as argued in Sec.~\ref{sec:minimal-model}.
 Meanwhile, the PD approach, thanks to its independence from the atmosphere model, may offer a competitive and practical option.
-However, as it is, if we are ready to accept a small sensitivity hit, then for the experiments with continuously rotating HWP and pairs of orthogonal detectors, the down-weighting approach can still achieve very good performance if only symmetric weights are adopted.
+However, as it is, if we are ready to accept a small sensitivity hit, then for the experiments with continuously rotating HWP and pairs of orthogonal detectors, the downweighting approach can still achieve very good performance if only symmetric weights are adopted.
 Moreover, if the atmospheric signal is somehow suppressed prior to actual mapmaking, then this symmetrization may not even be needed, allowing the method to benefit from more optimal weighting of individual detectors.
 This idea is implemented, for instance, in demodulation methods \cite{Johnson:2006jk,Kusaka:2018yzq,Rashid:2023xnw}.